Year 4

 Class teacher: Miss Hnat

-Teaching Assistants: Mrs Northfield and Mrs Wayne
+Teaching Assistants: Mrs Cane and Mrs Northfield

 Music teacher: Mr Ecclestone